 Do you know all of Japan's national parks?
 Japan has an incredible natural tourism, due to the exuberance and preservation of its nature.
-In this article, we will see the best national parks and a complete list of them all.
+In this article, we are going to see the best national parks and a complete list of them all.

 It is not a park like Asakusa or Ueno, it is literally a forest and an area with many hectares that are reserved by the government that may or may not be open to the public.

-Today there are more than 80 national parks, spread across the archipelago, which are certainly worth the visit of anyone who goes to the country.
-Here we list the five national parks that you can't miss in Japan:
+Today there are more than 80 national parks, spread throughout the archipelago, which are certainly worth a visit for anyone visiting the country.
+Here we list the five national parks that you cannot miss in Japan:

 What are National Parks in Japan?

 Japanese National Parks are called kokuritsu koen [公園] and the Regular Parks of kokutei koen [定公園].
-They are places of scenic beauty designated for protection and sustainable use by the Minister of the Environment under the Law of Natural Parks of 1957.
+They are places of scenic beauty designated for protection and sustainable use by the Minister of the Environment under the Natural Parks Act of 1957.

-Since 1931, Japan has had legislation to protect the environment and demarcate preserved areas, with the first national natural parks being created in 1934.
+Since 1931, Japan has had legislation to protect the environment and demarcate preserved areas, and in 1934 the first national natural parks were created.

-The area of each National park and Quasi Nacional is divided into common, special and marine areas.
+The area of each National park and Almost National is divided into common, special and marine zones.
 Special zones are subdivided into protection zones that can be restricted from access for preservation purposes.

 5 – Kerama Shotō National Park

-The Kerama National Park is located around the Kerama Islands, where the park's name comes from.
-This region is characterized by turquoise blue water and white sand, with water and extreme sports as the main attractions, such as swimming, diving and climbing.
+Kerama National Park is located around the Kerama Islands, which is where the name of the park comes from.
+This region is characterized by turquoise water and white sand, with the main attractions being water and extreme sports, such as swimming, diving and climbing.

-To access the islands, you must take a ferry from Naha, Okinawa, with the option of an express ferry.
+To access the islands, you must take a ferry from Naha, Okinawa, with an express ferry option.
 There are hotels and resorts around the park area.

 4 – Shiretoko National Park

-The Shiretoko National Park is a spectacle for those who enjoy preserved nature and contact with wildlife.
-It is in the north of the Hokkaido region, Japan's most pristine region, on the Shiretoko peninsula.
-The park occupies practically the entire area of the peninsula and access to the most remote area is only by boat or on foot, there are no roads in most of the park.
+Shiretoko National Park is a spectacle for those who enjoy preserved nature and contact with wildlife.
+It is located in the north of the Hokkaido region, Japan's most untouched region, on the Shiretoko Peninsula.
+The park occupies practically the entire area of the peninsula and access to more remote areas is only by boat or on foot, there are no roads in most of the park.

 Shireroko is famous for its wildlife and its large population of animals such as brown bears, deer and foxes.
-Incidentally, it is the place with the largest population of brown bears in Japan.
-In summer, tourists can see them from the boat rides on the hillside of the park.
+In fact, it is the place with the largest population of brown bears in Japan.
+In summer, tourists can spot them from boat rides on the slopes of the park.

-In winter, the coast of the Shiretoko peninsula is the southernmost place in the northern hemisphere where drifting ice is found (pieces of “loose” ocean ice that are not stuck on the coast, in rocks or icebergs), which is a separate show.
-The park has a thermal waterfall called Kamuiwakka Falls (Kamuiwakka-no-taki).
+In winter, the coast of the Shiretoko peninsula is the southernmost place in the Northern Hemisphere where drifting ice is found (“loose” pieces of ice in the ocean, which are not trapped on the coast, in rocks or icebergs), which is a show apart.
+The park has a hot spring, called Kamuiwakka Falls (Kamuiwakka-no-taki).
 Its name means "waters of the gods".

-The extremely preserved natural beauty and the care of the park as a conservation area have earned it the title of UNESCO World Heritage Site.
+The extremely preserved natural beauty and care of the park as a conservation area have earned it the title of a UNESCO World Natural Heritage Site.

 3 – Kirishima-Kinkowan National Park

-A place of beautiful scenery, with a unique natural beauty, Kirishima-Kinkowan National Park has active volcanoes, thermal lakes and a beautiful coast in southern Japan.
+A place of beautiful landscapes, with a unique natural beauty, the Kirishima-Kinkowan National Park has active volcanoes, thermal lakes and even a beautiful coast, in the south of Japan.

-Located on the island of Kyushu, the southernmost island of the main 4 that form the country, the park is in the volcanic region of Kagoshima and Miyazaki, which has 3 volcanic belts.
+Located on the island of Kyushu, the southernmost island of the 4 main ones that make up the country, the park is in the volcanic region of Kagoshima and Miyazaki, which has 3 volcanic belts.

-The 3 living volcanoes can be found in Kirishima-Kinkowan, in addition to many others with no activity.
-As well as lakes and waterfalls of hot volcanic waters, famous for their medicinal properties.
+The 3 live volcanoes can be found in Kirishima-Kinkowan, in addition to many others without activity.
+As well as lakes and hot volcanic waterfalls, famous for their medicinal properties.
 The region still has a beautiful diversity of vegetation, surprising for a volcanic region.

-Another must-see part of the park is the Kinko Bay.
-The bay was formed by a volcanic eruption more than 29,000 years ago and is still today facing the active Sakurajima volcano.
+Another unmissable part of the park is Kinko Bay.
+The bay was formed by a volcanic eruption over 29,000 years ago and still faces the active Sakurajima volcano today.

 The park is very close to Kagoshima Airport, making it easy to access.
-Unmissable visit to see a landscape so peculiar and typical of Japan.
+An unmissable visit to see a landscape so peculiar and unique to Japan.

 2 – Yoshino-Kumano National Park

-Yoshino-Kumano National Park is located in a non-contiguous area of the prefectures of Mie, Nara and Wakayama, on the Kii peninsula.
+Yoshino-Kumano National Park is located in a non-contiguous area of Mie, Nara and Wakayama prefectures on the Kii Peninsula.

 It is one of the oldest national parks in Japan, its creation was in 1936.
 The park has mountains, valleys and beaches, being a good option for those who want to see nature, history and culture.
-This is because the park includes Kumano Sanzan, a group of ancient shrines in the Kumano region and Mount Yoshino, famous for its beauty.
+That's because the park encompasses the Kumano Sanzan, a group of ancient shrines in the Kumano region, and Mount Yoshino, famous for its beauty.

-The great attraction of the park, however, are its cherry trees, located on Mount Yoshino, considered a natural and sacred world heritage by UNESCO.
-The hill is considered one of the best places for the hanami festival, where people will contemplate the blooming of Sakura (cherry blossom), usually in the spring, between late March and mid-April, sometimes extending until May.
+The park's main attraction, however, is its cherry trees, located on Mount Yoshino, considered a natural and sacred world heritage site by UNESCO.
+The hill is considered one of the best places for the hanami festival, where people go to see the sakura (cherry blossom) bloom, usually in spring, between late March and mid-April, sometimes extending into May.

 1 – Fuji Hakone Izu National Park

-The Fuji Hakone National Park Izu is the most popular park in Japan, due to being very close to Tokyo and the famous Mount Fuji.
+The Fuji Hakone National Park Izu is the most popular park in Japan, due to its proximity to Tokyo and the famous Mount Fuji.

-Bringing together Mount Fuji and its 5 lakes, Hakone, with its ancient history, sanctuaries and hot springs and also the peninsula and Izu Islands (incorporated into the park afterwards), the park brings a lot of beauty and variety of natural landscapes.
+Bringing together Mount Fuji and its 5 lakes, Hakone, with its ancient history, shrines and hot springs, and the peninsula and the Izu Islands (later incorporated into the park), the park brings a lot of beauty and variety of natural landscapes.

-Fuji Hakone Izu National Park represents Japan well, with its volcanic landscape, hot springs, diverse vegetation and island geography, bringing in its heart Mount Fuji, which is not only the highest mountain in Japan, but also the symbol and a source of pride for its people, its visit is almost mandatory for those who go to the country.
+Fuji Hakone Izu National Park represents Japan well, with its volcanic landscape, hot springs, diverse vegetation and island geography, bringing at its heart Mount Fuji, which is not only the highest mountain in Japan, but also the symbol and a source of pride for its people, its visitation is almost mandatory for anyone who goes to the country.

-The list of national parks in Japan below has the year of its foundation along with its region and hectares:
+The list of national parks in Japan below has the year of their foundation along with their region and hectares:

 |Ashizuri-Uwakai National Park||1972||Shikoku||11,345 hectares (28.03 acres)|